"Whiskey 8 Quack Quack Quack" ~ Established: January, 1958 an ARRL Affiliated Club since 1961

 Quickly Find Something!
 Select your Search Range ~ either choice opens in a new Window.

-Follow the links below for better understanding of things and to assist in your design efforts:
+Follow the links below for better basic understanding of things and to assist in your design efforts:

 Highspeed Multimedia [HSMM] ~ Broadband Ham Network [BBHN] efforts are have been declining in recent years.
 The activity was not a 'club' sponsored activiity and the group shifted to using a cabled high speed switch for Field Day efforts.
-The goup members provide the operating site networking for the club's Field Day activity.
-Usually three to six stations, each using a computer logging program on the 'linked system' for smooth operation.
-Networking details are captured here to assist members in keeping things coordinated for ease of setup.
+The goup members provide the operating site networking support for SARA's activities.
+Usually recently we have been using stations, each using a computer logging program on the 'linked system' for smooth operation.
+Networking details may be captured here to assist members in keeping things coordinated.

-SARA continues to utilize the BBHN hardware for Field Day logging and linking of the various station positions.
-It is a great way of keeping things synced up in the field.
-We have not continued to expand into a 'county-wide' BBHN emergency network.
+SARA had previously utilized the HSMM/BBHN hardware for Field Day logging and linking of the various station positions.
+It was a great way of keeping things synced up in the field.
+We did not continue to expand into a 'county-wide' BBHN emergency network.
 We decided we did not have enough resources to make it functional.
 We have thus closed this topic (for the foreseeable future).
 We have no current-future plans regarding the HSMM network.

 That is a couple of years worth of reading on RPi...GREAT 'FREE Information"!
 Enjoy.